How to encrypt my server and decrypt it remotely with Dropbear SSH?

 Open the PuttyGen and Load your private key.

-If you do not see your file, once the file manager is opened, select All Files from the dropdown.
+If you do not see your file, once the file manager is opened, select All Files from the dropdown menu.
 Select your file and press Open.

 You will see a notification from PuttyGen that your key is imported successfully.
-Press the button Save private key.
+Press the Save private key button.
 You will be prompted to enter a passphrase, you can skip that and press Yes.

 Now we have the key in the proper format for Putty.